Oneflow-Inc/oneflow-documentation/en/docs/parallelism/04_launch.md

 We can view the description of the options of the `launch` module after running `python3 -m oneflow.distributed.launch -h`.
 The following are some common options:

 - `--nnodes`: number of nodes
-- `--node_rank`: the serial number of the devices, starting from 0
+- `--node_rank`: the serial number of the machines, starting from 0
-- `--nproc_per_node`: The number of processes per node to be started on each device, which is recommended to be global with the number of GPUs
+- `--nproc_per_node`: The number of processes per node to be started on each machine, which is recommended to be global with the number of GPUs
 - `--logdir`: The relative storage path of the child process log

 ## The Relationship between Launch Module and Parallel Strategy

 The main function of `oneflow.distributed.launch` is to allow users to start distributed training more conveniently after them complete the distributed program.
 It saves the trouble of configuring [environment variables](./03_consistent_tensor.md#_5) in the cluster.

 But `oneflow.distributed.launch` **does not determine** [Parallel Strategy](./01_introduction.md).
-The Parallel Strategy is determined by the setup of the distribution method of data and the model, and the placement of those on the physical devices.
+The Parallel Strategy is determined by the setup of the distribution method of data and the model, and the placement of those on the physical machines.

 OneFlow provides [Global View](./02_sbp.md) and [Global Tensor](./03_consistent_tensor.md) to flexibly configure parallel strategies.
 And for data parallelism, OneFlow provides the [DistributedDataParallel](./05_ddp.md) module, which can change the single-node single-GPUs script to the script of data parallel with  minimal code modification.